Bibs430/Bibs430/README.md

 - 👋 Hi, I’m @Bibs430
 - 👀 I’m interested in a new career in IT.
-- 🌱 I’m currently learning "A+" through free online resources. working my Always looking for help/advice.
+- 🌱 I’m currently learning "A+" through free online resources.
+Always looking for help/advice.
 - 📫 How to reach me ...

 <!---